-- The Council and other ORAH partners upload properties available to let onto Choice Based Lettings website in a pre-agreed format; - The Council advertise the properties with any relevant preferences on behalf of the partners in the next available lettings cycle; - The lettings cycle starts and customers can bid for properties; - The lettings cycle closes and customers can no longer bid for properties; - The Council generates final shortlists; - Council officers check shortlists for eligibility and verification purposes and make an offer or nomination for each property to the successful applicant and notify the landlord; - Landlords arrange a viewing; - Landlords offer a tenancy; - If the successful applicant refuses the property (see section 5.10 Refusals) or is rejected by the landlord, the offer or nomination is made to the next suitable short-listed applicant.
-This continues until the property is let.
+- All ORAH partners upload properties available to let onto the Council's Choice Based Lettings database in a pre-agreed format; - The Council produces and distributes adverts, as described elsewhere, on behalf of the partners; - The advertising and "bidding" period commences; - The bidding period closes; - The Council generates shortlists; - Council officers check shortlists for eligibility and verification purposes and make an offer or nomination for each property to the successful applicant and notify the landlord; - Landlords arrange a viewing; - Landlords offer a tenancy; - If the successful applicant at the top of the shortlist refuses the property or is rejected by the landlord, the offer or nomination is made to the next suitable short-listed applicant.
+This continues until a tenancy is agreed.

-Where no tenancy is agreed the property normally goes back into the next available letting cycle.
+Where no tenancy is agreed the property goes back into the next available letting cycle.

-5.8.
-The Selection Process
+5.8 The Selection Process